First Year Program

 - identify people and services to support success

-- enhance skills related to grant seeking and writing, as well as instruction and pedagogy
+- enhance skills related to research, instruction, and pedagogy

 - share information about institutional resources and best practices

 - promote collaboration and community in the first year

-We will send an email with general information about the Bold Beginnings at Roadrunner Nation program in late May.
+We will send an email with general information about the Bold Beginnings at Roadrunner Nation program in May.
 Then in late June, approximately one month before your anticipated arrival in early August, we will begin communicating with our new faculty on a weekly basis.
 Please advise us if the email address we have for you needs to be updated to ensure that you receive the weekly information.
-In subsequent messages, you will be sent a link to access the New Faculty Academy page in Blackboard, UTSA’s Learning Management System.
+In subsequent messages, you will be sent a link to access the New Faculty Academy page in Canvas, UTSA’s Learning Management System.

-Within Blackboard, there are online modules to be completed prior to your attendance of Bold Beginnings at Roadrunner Nation on Monday August 1, 2022.
+Within Canvas, there are online modules to be completed prior to your attendance of Bold Beginnings at Roadrunner Nation on Monday August 1, 2023.
 They are:

 - This is UTSA